diagrams/diagrams-doc/doc/manual.rst

 change type annotations on your diagrams; `B` simply refers to whichever backend is in scope.
 Finally, `mainWith` takes a diagram and creates a command-line-driven executable for rendering it.
-GHC needs some help to determine the type of the arugment of `mainWith` so it is important to annotate the type of `myCircle` (or whatever argument you pass to `mainWith`) as `Diagram B`.
+GHC needs some help to determine the type of the argument of `mainWith` so it is important to annotate the type of `myCircle` (or whatever argument you pass to `mainWith`) as `Diagram B`.